innerfirexy/COLING2022-RationalGestures/README.md

 However, note that these are raw data that need be further processed to generate the train/test data used by the models.

+Also note that the procedures for extracting the gesture tokens (72, 45, etc.) are not described in this repo.
+Please check out the repo for our [Life-lessons dataset](https://github.com/innerfirexy/Life-lessons) dataset, if you are interested.

 ### Generate train/test data
 Use the notebook files in folder `preprocess_notebooks` to generate the train/test data.